Yep he was wrong. I don't think he knows what he's talking about.

 Nah Auto...I wish I had known this stuff before every buying a BMW.
 I think the 95 and older models are great, especially for tuning.
 I'm in the market for a 95 M3 :rock

-Originally posted by 325isBaby+Jul 20 2004, 07:37 PM--></div><table border='0' align='center' width='95%' cellpadding='3' cellspacing='1'><tr><td>QUOTE (325isBaby @ Jul 20 2004, 07:37 PM)</td></tr><tr><td id='QUOTE'> <!--QuoteBegin-Kevin325i@Jul 20 2004, 12:05 AM I believe he is a she.
+Originally posted by 325isBaby+Jul 20 2004, 07:37 PM--></div><table border='0' align='center' width='95%' cellpadding='3' cellspacing='1'><tr><td>QUOTE (325isBaby @ Jul 20 2004, 07:37 PM)</td></tr><tr><td id='QUOTE'> <!--QuoteBegin-Kevin325i@Jul 20 2004, 12:05 AM

-Originally posted by 325isBaby+Jul 20 2004, 06:32 PM--></div><table border='0' align='center' width='95%' cellpadding='3' cellspacing='1'><tr><td>QUOTE (325isBaby @ Jul 20 2004, 06:32 PM)</td></tr><tr><td id='QUOTE'> <!--QuoteBegin-bigred318@Jul 19 2004, 11:51 PM so does that mean 325isbaby was wrong, when he said a 95 325 wasnt odb1? becuase i thought it was?
+Originally posted by 325isBaby+Jul 20 2004, 06:32 PM--></div><table border='0' align='center' width='95%' cellpadding='3' cellspacing='1'><tr><td>QUOTE (325isBaby @ Jul 20 2004, 06:32 PM)</td></tr><tr><td id='QUOTE'> <!--QuoteBegin-bigred318@Jul 19 2004, 11:51 PM

 Well, since European cars weren't concidered OBD I, I guess I'm not wrong. [/b][/quote]